 We are dedicated to fostering strong community relations in the communities served by our cable systems.
 We support local charities and community causes in various ways, including staged events and promotional campaigns to raise funds and supplies for persons in need and in-kind donations that include production services and free airtime on cable networks.
-We participate in the "Cable in the Classroom" program, which provides 1,370 schools with free video service and 190 schools with free high-speed Internet service.
-We also provide free cable television service to over 1,000 government buildings, libraries and not-for-profit hospitals in our franchise areas.
+We participate in the "Cable in the Classroom" program, which provides 1,461 schools with free video service and 34 schools with free high-speed Internet service.
+We also provide free cable television service to over 2,100 government buildings, libraries and not-for-profit hospitals in our franchise areas.

 We also develop and offer exclusive local programming to our communities, a capability not available to direct broadcast satellite service providers, our primary competition in the video business.
 Several of our cable systems have production facilities for the creation of local programming, which includes local school sports events, fund-raising telethons by local chapters of national charitable organizations, local concerts and other entertainment.
-In Iowa, we are the exclusive broadcaster of city council meetings, the Little League Championships in Des Moines and the Iowa High School State Football Championships.
+In Alabama, our Gulf Coast Network broadcasts city council meetings and local high school football games and produces "The Insider," local programming for the Santa Rosa community.
 We believe increasing our emphasis on local programming builds customer loyalty.